wplim94/ci-cd-workshop-junior-dev/README.md

 * Github account
 * Node
-* Heroku account
+* Heroku
-  - If you do not have a Heroku account, you can create one at: https://signup.heroku.com/
+  - Account: If you do not have a Heroku account, you can create one at - https://signup.heroku.com/
+  - CLI: In case you haven't installed it already - https://devcenter.heroku.com/articles/heroku-cli

 # Tools used